guidugli/ansible-role-grub/README.md

 Sets grub user and password.

-    #grub_boot_path: /boot/grub2

-Optional variable.
-The role will check if /boot/grub or /boot/grub2 are present in the target system IF this variable is not defined.

-    #grub_cfg_path: /boot/grub2/grub.cfg

-Optional variable.
-The role will check if it is located at grub_boot_path or at /boot/efi/EFI... if EFI is enabled on the system.
-Checking will happen only IF this variable is not defined.

 **The variables listed below do not need to be changed for targeted systems (see vars/main.yml):**

     grub_packages: